jotsb/AuditReady/documentation/UNRAID_MIGRATION_GUIDE.md

 │                                                                 │
 │  ┌───────────────────────────────────────────────────────────┐ │
 │  │  Uptime Kuma (monitoring - br0: 192.168.1.x)             │ │
+│  │  Note: Use your own br0 IP for monitoring service        │ │
 │  │  Port: 3001                                               │ │
 │  └───────────────────────────────────────────────────────────┘ │
 │                                                                 │